 To help people find good VR content easily without spending hours looking for resources and games, or being dissappointed after a bad VR experience, to get a game preview before proceeding to download and play.

 After in-person interviews during a fair it was the #1 question of ALL people who bought VR Oxygen viewer – where to get (good) games?
 Experienced users shared their pains: they couldn't find good content, spent a lot of time searching but were dissapointed when didn't find any good quality games.

-To create a better Customer Experience when after purchasing the viewer the customer will have a list of VR games and apps to start with, while waiting for their viewer to be delivered people can start exploring VR games – watch reviewes and decide what they’d like to try next.
+Create a better Customer Experience when after purchasing the viewer the customer will have a list of VR games and apps to start with, while waiting for their viewer to be delivered people can start exploring VR games – watch reviewes and decide what they’d like to try next.

-To establish brand authority and visibility
+Establish brand authority and visibility

 People ages 17-35, casual gamers, mobile gamers (new targets: 13+)